Anne Hupp

 Anne Rowe Hupp (1757 – June 26, 1823) was an American frontierswoman of the Buffalo Creek Valley in Washington County, Pennsylvania.
-She led the defense of a small, isolated fort, Miller's Blockhouse, against a Shawnee Indian Attack, for more than twenty-four hours in 1782 while she was eight months pregnant.
+She led the defense of a small, isolated fort, Miller's Blockhouse, against a Shawnee attack, for more than twenty-four hours in 1782 while she was eight months pregnant.

 Personal

-Anne was the daughter of Adam Rowe, who himself survived an Indian massacre in November, 1776, which killed his wife and one son and left another son missing.
+Anne was the daughter of Adam Rowe, who himself survived a Native American massacre in November, 1776, which killed his wife and one son and left another son missing.
 Anne had remained at home on Buffalo Creek.
 Anne had married John Hupp, a pioneer in the Buffalo Creek Valley, about 1775.
 The couple had four children: Mary (b.1775), Margaret (ca.1779), John, Jr. (b.1780), and Elizabeth (ca.1781).

 Anne later married John May and they had 3 children: Benjamin, Ann, and George.